Anna Bagenholm – 80 minutes in a frozen stream

 One day on 20 May, 1999 when Anna was 29 years old, she was skiing on the mountains outside of Narvik with two of her colleagues, Marie Falkenberg and Torvind Næsheim, both of which were very experienced skiers.
 On this day Anna was skiing down a steep slope she had done many times before, but at one point lost control and started falling down the slope, landing hard on her back right on top of a frozen stream.

 The surface ice cracked under her back and icy water began to fill her clothes.
 Her head and back were pulled under but her feet were still stuck above the ice which was about 8 inches thick.
 She tried to break free but her rigid ski boots were still stuck on top of the hole that opened up and she wasn’t able to pull herself out by her feet alone.
-Fortunately there was an air pocket that had formed under the ice from the impact and if she kept her face close enough to it could just manage to get enough air to breath.
+Fortunately, there was an air pocket that had formed under the ice from the impact and if she kept her face close enough to it, she could just manage to get enough air to breathe.

 When the team dispatched from the bottom of the mountain arrived they had with them a strong pointed shovel.
 After a short while of hacking away at the ice they managed to make a hole just big enough to pull her through, at which point she had been under the water for 80 minutes.
 After she had been under the ice for 40 minutes she started to pass out from circulatory arrest, giving the rescuers little hope she would make it when they pulled her onto the surface.